 To assist SBL members in resolving discrimination and harassment complaints in regards to its Professional Conduct Policy, SBL has established these Investigation Procedures pertaining to informal and formal resolution processes.
-A person seeking more detailed information should consult these Procedures, which are available from the Executive Director, the Professional Conduct Policy.
+A person seeking more detailed information should consult these Procedures, which are available from the Executive Director, the Professional Conduct Committee Chair, or the Chair of Council.
 These Investigation Procedures apply to discrimination, harassment and sexual harassment at an SBL sanctioned event as these terms are defined in the Professional Conduct Policy.
 For purposes of these Investigation Procedures all forms of discrimination, harassment and sexual harassment are hereinafter called "professional misconduct."
 SBL's internal process for resolving professional misconduct issues is independent of processes of other outside entities, such as institutions, judicial bodies or governmental agencies.